|Type of tour:||Self-guided|

 Learn more about self-guided tours.

-You will arrive by your own means to the first hotel in Martillac in the afternoon.
-The hotel’s reception will give you a tour package with instructions and the essentials to have a successful tour (road-book, maps, tourist information...).
+Arrival in Isle-Saint-Georges.
+The Charming B&B will give you a tour package with instructions and the essentials to have a successful tour (road-book, maps, tourist

 Overnight in Barsac.